What is the Most Dangerous City in the Philippines? What You Need To Know!

 When most people think about the Philippines, the first thing that usually comes to mind is beautiful white sand beaches, coconuts, and mangos.
 Throughout the Philippines, there are many incredible cities to live and visit.

-There is a darker side to the Philippines, though, and Marawi stands out as the most dangerous city.
+There is a darker side to the Philippines, and Marawi stands out as the most dangerous city.
 Multiple factors play into this, but the United States government has classified the Philippines as a “no travel” country.
 The travel advisory specifically lists Marawi City due to terrorism and civil unrest.

 What Led to the Decline in Marawi City?